-1) The College prohibits all electrical wiring other than that which it provides.
-Dimmer switches and adapters for outlets are wiring violations.

-2) Multiple outlet extension cords of any kind are prohibited.
-If you need an outlet strip you must purchase a UL approved unit with a circuit breaker.

-3) All string lights must be hung properly, safely, and ensure intact cord insulation.
+- 1) The College prohibits all electrical wiring other than that which it provides.
+Dimmer switches and adapters for outlets are wiring violations. - 2) Multiple outlet extension cords of any kind are prohibited.
+If you need an outlet strip you must purchase a UL approved unit with a circuit breaker. - 3) All string lights must be hung properly, safely, and ensure intact cord insulation.
+The use of tacks or nails to hang these lights is prohibited.